billroy/notesoup/INSTALL-Heroku.md

 And read about locking down the guest user, too.

 ### Administration

+Manage your app from the [Heroku app console](https://api.heroku.com/myapps) or using the heroku command line tool.

 Nuke your app and database, gone in an instant: